ohohyeah/gitbook-docs/tw.10/server-administration/server-configuration/query-planning.md

 #### `effective_cache_size` \(`integer`\)

 Sets the planner's assumption about the effective size of the disk cache that is available to a single query.
 This is factored into estimates of the cost of using an index; a higher value makes it more likely index scans will be used, a lower value makes it more likely sequential scans will be used.
 When setting this parameter you should consider both PostgreSQL's shared buffers and the portion of the kernel's disk cache that will be used for PostgreSQL data files.
 Also, take into account the expected number of concurrent queries on different tables, since they will have to share the available space.
 This parameter has no effect on the size of shared memory allocated by PostgreSQL, nor does it reserve kernel disk cache; it is used only for estimation purposes.
 The system also does not assume data remains in the disk cache between queries.
 The default is 4 gigabytes \(`4GB`\).

+#### jit_above_cost \(`floating point`\)

+Sets the query cost above which JIT compilation is activated, if enabled \(`see Chapter 32`\).
+Performing JIT costs planning time but can accelerate query execution.
+Setting this to -1 disables JIT compilation.
+The default is 100000.

+#### jit_inline_above_cost \(`floating point`\)

+Sets the query cost above which JIT compilation attempts to inline functions and operators.
+Inlining adds planning time, but can improve execution speed.
+It is not meaningful to set this to less than jit_above_cost.
+Setting this to -1 disables inlining.
+The default is 500000.

+#### jit_optimize_above_cost \(`floating point`\)

+Sets the query cost above which JIT compilation applies expensive optimizations.
+Such optimization adds planning time, but can improve execution speed.
+It is not meaningful to set this to less than jit_above_cost, and it is unlikely to be beneficial to set it to more than jit_inline_above_cost.
+Setting this to -1 disables expensive optimizations.
+The default is 500000.

 ## 19.7.3.
 Genetic Query Optimizer